mateo-cogeanu/BobsMysticalAdventure/README.md

-Here’s a detailed and well-structured `README.md` file that you can use for your GitHub repository, including all the requested elements:

----

 # **Bob's Mystical Adventure**

 **Bob's Mystical Adventure** is a retro-style Game Boy game built using GB Studio.
 It follows the story of Bob, an adventurous kid, as he embarks on a journey to find four mystical artifacts hidden throughout his quirky village.
 The goal is to assemble a key that unlocks a mysterious portal and reveals a surprising, climactic event.